Telegraphing (sports): Ice hockey

-Hockey players tend to telegraph larger, more forceful actions such as slap shots or body checks.
+Ice hockey players tend to telegraph larger, more forceful actions such as slap shots or body checks.
 Telegraphing is not avoided as it is hoped that the forcefulness of the action is great enough to overcome its predictability.

 Baseball

-Pitchers can telegraph their selected pitch by allowing the batter to see their finger position.
+In baseball, pitchers can telegraph their selected pitch by allowing the batter to see their finger position.
 It is considered a basic skill to keep the pitching hand hidden in the glove as long as possible during a pitch.
 If the pitcher is failing to do this, he is said to be "tipping his pitches".

 The split-finger fastball is one pitch that draws its success mainly by falsely telegraphing a straight fastball to the batter.

 Cricket

-Bowlers (spin bowlers even more so than fast or seam bowlers) can telegraph the trajectory and expected landing position of the ball, the likely direction of deviation after pitching, the amount of bounce etc. by allowing the batsman to see their finger position and the seam position of the ball at the time of release.
+In cricket, bowlers (spin bowlers even more so than fast or seam bowlers) can telegraph the trajectory and expected landing position of the ball, the likely direction of deviation after pitching, the amount of bounce etc. by allowing the batsman to see their finger position and the seam position of the ball at the time of release.

 American Football

-The quarterback in American Football can telegraph where he is going to throw by following a certain receiver with his eyes.
+The quarterback in American football can telegraph where he is going to throw by following a certain receiver with his eyes.
 He can also telegraph when he is about to throw the ball by changing his grip on the ball.